 n Survey landscape shrubs for damage.
 The weight of snow and ice were particularly damaging to woody plants with brittle wood, e.g. lilacs, rhododendrons and azaleas.
 Broken stems will have to be pruned.
 Where shrubs were badly shattered or left lopsided by breakage, renewal pruning will be needed.
 With renewal pruning, all stems are cut back to six inches or so above ground.
 Most shrubs respond by producing new stems, though it will take several years to get back to original form.

 n Leave be junipers, yews and other plants whose supple branches are still bent over under the weight of snow and ice.
 Digging, shaking or whacking branches to remove snow or ice may cause damage rather than prevent it.
-Trust Mother Nature to gradually melt away the snow and ice.
-At that time, evaluate any damage and prune as needed.

 n Don’t be in a hurry to prune browned branches that look dead.
 Wait at least another month to see if new growth occurs.
 If no growth appears, prune back the brown shoots to green stems.